dy/piezo/docs/issues.md

   * language should not break inline composability, like it does python or livescript: you can tightly pack code into a single line.
   * language should be mangle-able, therefore names should not have prefixes ~ mangling can recognize that
-  * Spacing material should not have any syntactic meaning. `;` should be a default separator.
+  * Spacing material should not have any syntactic meaning, like JS does for newlines. `;` should be a default separator.
+    * what if we detect next expression as next unrelated operand, regardless of separator?

 ## [x] Compiler: How do we map various clauses to wat/wasm? → `alloc` function, untyped (f64 by default), see audio-gain